jccrosby/smart-ai-adoption/slides.md

 -->

 ---
-layout: center
+layout: default
 ---

 # Does it Fit Into Existing Workflows

+1. **Major Workflow Disruption:** Implementation requires an overhaul of current systems, risking low user adoption and productivity dips.
+2. **Inadequate User Training:** End users or frontline teams are not sufficiently prepared to integrate AI into their daily tasks.
+3. **Lack of IT/Operations Readiness:** No clear plan for data management, software compatibility, or ongoing maintenance and support.

 <!--
 1. **Major Workflow Disruption:** Implementation requires an overhaul of current systems, risking low user adoption and productivity dips.
-1. **Inadequate User Training:** End users or frontline teams are not sufficiently prepared to integrate AI into their daily tasks.
+3. **Inadequate User Training:** End users or frontline teams are not sufficiently prepared to integrate AI into their daily tasks.
-1. **Lack of IT/Operations Readiness:** No clear plan for data management, software compatibility, or ongoing maintenance and support.
+4. **Lack of IT/Operations Readiness:** No clear plan for data management, software compatibility, or ongoing maintenance and support.

 ## Script